rm511130/pcc-service-instances/README.md

 Note that we have 15 Service Instance Names followed in the same order by their respective Service Instance GUIDs.

-The Service Instance named `"PCC_Dev_Test"` for example, is a PCC Service Instance that was not created in the Demo/Demo ORG and SPACE.
+The Service Instance named `"PCC_Dev_Test"` for example, is a PCC Service Instance that was not created in the Demo/Demo:ORG/SPACE.
 We know this because its name did no show up in the results of Step 2.

-The Service Instance named `"dev-cluster"` (fourth on the list) is the one bound to the `pcc-lookaside-cache` App, so let's use it as the example.
-It's corresponding GUID is `"f0dcd3e4-4645-466e-ac14-89686cb2c905"`
+We know from Step 2 that the Service Instance named `"dev-cluster"` (fourth on the list) is the one bound to the `pcc-lookaside-cache` App, so let's use it as the example.
+It's corresponding GUID is `"f0dcd3e4-4645-466e-ac14-89686cb2c905"` (fourth on the list of GUIDs shown above).

 ## Step 4.
 Let's collect loggregator data for the dev_cluster

+The output from `cf nozzle -n` displays all messages from the Loggregator.
+These messages include GUIDs for Service Instances, so we must use the GUID for `"dev-cluster"` if we are to find metrics that pertain to it:

 ```
 $ cf nozzle -n | grep f0dcd3e4-4645-466e-ac14-89686cb2c905